Topics on this page

 For most Maryland counties, you can view the county’s laws online.
 Many municipalities also have their local laws available online.
 The Thurgood Marshall State Law Library has a directory of county codes and city/municipal codes that provides links to the laws available online.

-If your county or city does not have their laws available online, you can contact the county or city government directly for this information.
+If your county or city does not have its laws available online, you can contact the county or city government directly for this information.
 The Maryland Archives provides a directory of county governments.

 Your local public library may also have a print copy of the local laws.
 A directory of Maryland Public Libraries is available online.